seniorjoinu/ic-cron/README.md

 The IC provides built-in "heartbeat" functionality which is basically a special function that gets executed each time consensus ticks.
 But this is not enough for a comprehensive task scheduling - you still have to implement scheduling logic by yourself.
-This rust library does exactly that.

-Moreover, this library can help optimize scenarios when your canister sends a lot of messages, when there are more than one message per single recipient.
-In that case you could, instead of sending them all immediately, store them in some buffer and schedule an `ic-cron` task to batch-send them, once the task is executed, consuming only one message per block, per unique recipient.
+This rust library does exactly that - provides you with simple APIs for complex background scheduling scenarios to execute your code at any specific time, as many times as you want.

 ### Installation